amrnumenor/java-traininglabs/README.md

-# Java Fundamentals: Basics You Need to Know to Start Your Java Journey
+# Java Training Labs: Basics You Need to Know to Start Your Java Journey

 ## Contents
 1. Fundamentals